greguz/node-bungie-net-api/docs/Destiny2.md

 Returns a summary information about all profiles linked to the requesting membership type/membership ID that have valid Destiny information.
 The passed-in Membership Type/Membership ID may be a Bungie.Net membership or a Destiny membership.
 It only returns the minimal amount of data to begin making more substantive requests, but will hopefully serve as a useful alternative to UserServices for people who just care about Destiny data.
 Note that it will only return linked accounts whose linkages you are allowed to view.

 - `membershipType` `<number>` See [BungieMembershipType](./Enums.md#BungieMembershipType) enum.
 The type for the membership whose linked Destiny accounts you want returned.
-- `membershipId` `<number>` The ID of the membership whose linked Destiny accounts you want returned.
+- `membershipId` `<BigInt>` | `<number>` | `<string>` The ID of the membership whose linked Destiny accounts you want returned.
 Make sure your membership ID matches its Membership Type: don't pass us a PSN membership ID and the XBox membership type, it's not going to work!
 - `[searchParams]` `<Object>` Request querystring parameters object.
   - `[searchParams.getAllMemberships]` `<boolean>` (optional) if set to 'true', all memberships regardless of whether they're obscured by overrides will be returned.
 Normal privacy restrictions on account linking will still apply no matter what.
 - Returns: `<Promise>`